mafernandez-stratio/crossdata-client-example/src/main/resources/README.txt

 You can also insert 900 rows in every table by typing the next command in a system shell:

+17. exit

 > cd /etc/sds/crossdata/
 > java -jar CrossdataClientExample.jar

-Now, we can see some results:
+Now, we can come back to the crossdata shell and see some results:

+> cd /opt/sds/crossdata/bin
+> ./crossdata-sh

+18. USE catalogTest;
-17. SELECT * FROM catalogTest.tableTest;
+19. SELECT * FROM catalogTest.tableTest;
-18. SELECT id, age FROM catalogTest.tableTest2;
+20. SELECT id, age FROM catalogTest.tableTest2;

-19. SELECT name, age FROM catalogtest.tabletest INNER JOIN catalogtest.tabletest2 ON tabletest.id=tabletest2.id;
+21. SELECT name, age FROM catalogtest.tabletest INNER JOIN catalogtest.tabletest2 ON tabletest.id=tabletest2.id;

 Let's create a full text index:

-20. CREATE FULL_TEXT INDEX myIndex ON tableTest(email);
+22. CREATE FULL_TEXT INDEX myIndex ON tableTest(email);

-21. SELECT * FROM tabletest WHERE email MATCH '*yahoo*';
+23. SELECT * FROM tabletest WHERE email MATCH '*yahoo*';